Application to Ordinary Linear Differential Equations and Engineering Problems

 5.2.
 Derivative as an operator:

 Notion of derivative is well known.
 It operates on functions.
-Thus d/dx is a function from the collection of differentiable functions to collection of functions.
-It is denoted by D and is called differential operator.
+Thus d/dx is a function from the collection of twice differentiable functions to collection of functions.
+It is denoted by D and is called the differential operator.

 5.3.
 Operator defined by differential equation: